request-queue-limit option for mod_fastcgi

 Would the patch be acceptable along with an update to the documentation with usage caveats mentioned above?

-#5 Updated by gstrauss about 1 year ago
+#5 Updated by gstrauss over 1 year ago

 - Priority changed from Normal to Low